Qrashi/minecraft-plugin-downloader/data/data_info.md

         cleanup: boolean; clean up the files after an error (good for investigating errors)
         tasks: [
             {
-                type: Type of task; Types of tasks:
+                type: Type of task; Types of tasks e.g "run"
                     * run: Run a console command in the tmp directory (os.system)
-                * end: Specify what to do at the end of all tasks (optional) (not implemented)* write: Write stuff to a jsonFile
+                    * end: Specify what to do at the end of all tasks (optional)
+                    * write: Write stuff to a jsonFile

                 value: Options for the tasks:
-A               * run: requires what to run example: "run": "java -jar xy.jar"
+A                   * if type is run: requires what to run example: "run": "java -jar xy.jar"
                         You may use %build% for the newest build number.
-                    You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.
+                        You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version. so value = e.g "java -jar blah.jar"

                     * end: the file to replace the downloaded file with, keep the tmp folder or not; example:
                         {
     A                       file: (optional) the file to replace the previously downloaded file with !NO "/" before the name! (for example "paper_1.17.1.jar" will replace the contents of the downloaded file with the contents of "paper_1.17.1.jar")
     A                       keep: (optional) the path to copy the tmp directory to (for exaple "/home/minecraft/builds/%build%" will create the %build% directory and copy the contents of tmp into it.)
                                 You may use %build% for the newest build number.
                                 You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.

                             Please note that there is no way to "offically" keep the tmp directory in order to keep the software folder clean.
                         }
+                    so value = e.g {"file": "blah.file", "keep": "blah.blah"}

                     * write: The file to write to; a list of things to change.
                     {
 A                       file: filename (must be of json format)
                         changes: [
                             {
 A                               path: Path to field that requires a change e.g ["builds", "downloaded"] (can create values) A                               value: The new value
                                     You may use %build% for the newest build number.
                                     You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.

                                 This works similar to JSONAccessField
                         ]
                     }

+                    so value = e.g {"file": "file.file", "changes": {"path": [server_info", "version"], "value": "1.18.1"}}
                 progress: {
                     value: What percentage to display in the progress bar (0 - 100) e.g 57
                     message: What message to display in the progress bar e.g "Patching vanilla server..."